-'Book Looks 'are being introduced across the School and take place in the pupils 'classrooms, where the pupils will have their exercise books on their desks for parents to come and see.
+'Book Looks 'take place across the Junior and Middle School and take place in the pupils 'classrooms, where the pupils will have their exercise books on their desks for parents to come and see.
 Form Tutors are present and it is an opportunity for parents to see their child's books and meet the Form Tutor on a more informal basis.